 Taste the gravy and season with salt and pepper to taste.
 If you desire, you may add 1 or 2 teaspoons of cornstarch or flour to thicken the gravy.

 Turn off the heat.
 Fish and remove the sprig of rosemary and discard.
 Cover until ready to serve.

 Meantime, in a medium size pot, cook the rice, following the directions to the package.

 When rice is fully cooked or steamed, spoon some rice into serving dishes or pasta bowls.

-Create a well in the center of the rice and fill the center with a heaping scoop of beef stew.
+Create a well in the center of the rice and fill the center with a heaping scoop of beef stew and gravy.